August 16th, 2017

 Tap into the diverse career opportunities in the global supply chain management sector!

 The supply chain sector was once the domain of warehouse and distribution professionals.
 They guided goods from Point A to Point B; from raw materials to factory floor to store to end-user.
-Now, with the demands of a globalized economy, supply chain is an attractive and growing industry, especially for the under-37 millennial generation.
+Now, with the demands of a globalized economy, supply chain is an attractive and growing industry, especially for the under-37 millennial generation and the up-and-coming fresh graduates.

 “The supply chain industry is…full of career opportunities that can make a global impact,” writes APICS’ Laura Denham in Millennials Blazing Trails in the Supply Chain Industry.
 “From supply chain to distribution and logistics, many young professionals are unaware of the career paths available in the industry.”